 Over the past 22 years members of the committee have conducted concerts, Easter Egg Hunts, raised funds for worthwhile charities through the staging of events, met and talked with Prime Ministers, State Governors and have contributed to their community.

-The group’s public appeal for the donation of winter coats for those in need or homeless has raised and distributed over 75,000 items including coats from Elle McPherson, Kevin Sheedy, Collette Dinnigan and singing group Killing Heidi.
-Prime Ministers John Howard, Kevin Rudd, Julia Gillard and Tony Abbott have also contributed.
+The group’s public appeal for the donation of winter coats for those in need or homeless has raised and distributed over 99,200 items including coats from Elle McPherson, Kevin Sheedy, Collette Dinnigan and singing group Killing Heidi.
+Prime Ministers John Howard, Kevin Rudd, Julia Gillard, Tony Abbott and Malcolm Turnbull have also contributed.

 The committee members through their actions learnt from both their failures and successes.
 They challenged what was the norm and in the process gained valuable real life experiences.

 • Involve young people in positive real life, entrepreneurial, community and fun activities/events.